 Valentinus's sense of resurrection.

-Layton shrewdly remarks upon the "Gnostic rhetoric" of The Gospel of
+Layton shrewdly remarks upon the 'Gnostic rhetoric' of The Gospel of

 Truth, and notes its spiritual similarity, in atmosphere and in the

-Thomas, which I suspect deeply influenced Valentinus.
+concept of salvation-resurrection to the proto-Gnostic Gospel of Thomas, which I suspect deeply influenced Valentinus.
 Both works, the

 sermon and the collection of Jesus' "hidden" sayings, are allied by a